 This general discussion on music notation covers the following topics

 In our example, the note pyramid, notes have been arranged by size (duration).
 The American name is given first followed by the British name.
 In our example the whole note is the longest note, while the thirty second note is the shortest note in the 'note pyramid'.

-The American naming convention is much easier to understand because it
+The American naming convention is much easier to understand because it uses fractions as names.

 American name - British name

 Sixty fourth note - Hemidemisemiquaver (will be discussed later)